 Learn about the Arts Commission's current and past neighborhood market partnerships.
-Discover where you can sell in San Francisco with a Street Artist license.
+Discover where you can sell in San Francisco with an Art Vendor license.

 The Arts Commission partners with other city agencies, neighborhood groups, Community Business Districts, Community Benefit Districts, Cultural Districts, and other efforts for ongoing markets and onetime event partnerships.
 If you are looking for artists to activate your space or add to an event, please contact Anne Trickey, Program Officer at email@example.com or 415-252-2213.